roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© And as Adam drove his thick cock into Catherine's needy pussy, she smiled, as she realized that Parkersboro was hers now and forever.
+And as Adam drove his thick cock into Catherine's needy pussy, she smiled, as she realized that Parkersboro was hers now and forever.
 And as she looked back at Adam, the beacon of hope for this city and its citizens, driving his cock into her, she realized Adam belonged to her, too.
 Adam, and that fat cock of his, belonged to Catherine, forever and ever.